Manual for operating RoboDIMM

 You will see red leds (2 bars) lit at the RD telescope base (where the focus, power and hand-set cables

-are plugged in) on the very left which indicates that the RD telescope is connected.
+are plugged in) on the very left which indicates that the RD telescope is connected. (picture)

 Switch on the RD computer pressing the “RESET” button on the front cover and wait until it booted

-completely to and the log-in screen appeared.
+completely and the log-in screen has appeared on the monitor.

 Check if dome opens and closes via control buttons on the tower and via the dome GUI in the WHT control